samafshari/VimeoDotNet3/README.txt

 It allows you to authorize and get access tokens and send requests to Vimeo.

+For a full-featured uploader (and its source code), please visit http://redcorners.com.

 Here's a quick start guide:

 Step 1.